cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 ## Accessing Elements of Collections

-Elements of ordered collections can be accessed using their index.
+Elements of indexed collections can be accessed using their index.

 Indexes start at `1` for the first element.
 Negative indexes access elements from the end of the collection, with `-1` being the last element.